MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup-powershell.md

 `-skipUpdates`

 Use this flag if you want to skip any updates available.
+We do not recommend using this setting.

-`stagingShare`
+`-stagingShare`

 This is used to copy Azure Kubernetes Service on Azure Stack HCI deployment files from a local server instead of our SFS server.
 This is not recommended and should only be used for private testing.
+We do not recommend using this setting.

-`useStagingCR`
+`-useStagingCR`

-This is a private testing feature that is used with `stagingShare`
+This is a private testing feature that is used with `stagingShare`.
+We do not recommend using this setting.

 `-forceDnsReplication`

 DNS replication can take up to an hour on some systems.
 This will cause the deployment to be slow.
 If you hit this issue, you'll see that the Install-AksHci will be stuck in a loop.
 To get past this issue, try to use this flag.
 The `-forceDnsReplication` flag is not a guaranteed fix.
 If the logic behind the flag fails, the error will be hidden, and the command will carry on as if the flag was not provided.

 ### Reset the Azure Kubernetes Service on Azure Stack HCI configuration